 Avoid These 3 Hidden DIY Renovation Mistakes

-1. Watch Out When Sanding or Disrupting Painted Surfaces
+1. Watch Out for Lead When Sanding or Disrupting Painted Surfaces

 If you live in a home built prior to 1978, paint containing lead can be anywhere.
 Before starting any renovation project – big or small – test for lead paint.
-It can be dangerous.
-Even a speck of dust from lead paint can cause lead poisoning, which leads to neurological issues, brain damage, and other serious health consequences.
+It can be extremely dangerous.
+Even a speck of dust from lead paint can cause lead poisoning, which leads to neurological issues, brain damage, and other serious, irreversible health consequences.